 University of Connecticut School of Law

-We develop and test a theoretical model for the plausible effects of the law change on private student loans granted to students at four-year undergraduate institutions.
-Using a unique dataset of private student loan originations before and after the 2005 bankruptcy law change, we test that model and its resulting hypotheses using OLS, Oaxaca-Blinder, matching, and difference-in-difference methods.
-We find that the overall cost of private student loans at four year undergraduate institutions increased an average of 3.5 basis points as a result of the law change.
-We also find that the credit score composition of borrowers post-law change skewed towards the lower end of the credit score spectrum but the average borrower credit score only decreased slightly in practical terms.
-Finally, the volume of loans originated also increased approximately 60 percent in the post period, the majority of which is attributable to the law change.
+We develop and test theoretical models predicting the effects of the law change on private student loans granted to students at four-year undergraduate institutions.
+Using a unique dataset of private student loan originations, we test those predictions using ordinary least squares regression, Blinder-Oaxaca, matching, and difference-in-difference methods.
+We find that both opponents and proponents of bankruptcy reform were wrong about the effect of that reform.
+The overall cost of private student loans at four-year undergraduate institutions increased by an average of 35 basis points as a result of the law change.
+We also find that the law change caused an expansion of credit for less credit worthy borrowers, although the average borrower credit score only decreased slightly in practical terms.
+We attribute a 200% increase in loan volumes to the law change.